curl/everything-curl/cmdline-versions.md

 already then worked on the specified URL and none, one or more command-line options given to it.

-Since then we've added more options.
+Since then we have added more options.
 We add options as we go along and almost every new release of curl has one or a few new options that allow users to modify certain aspects of its operation.

 With the curl project's rather speedy release chain with a new release shipping every eight weeks, it is almost inevitable that you are at least not